antarctica/ansible-php5/README.md

 This variation is considered a limitation, see the *limitations* section for more information.

 This role, which configures the `cli` SAPI only, will only configure options relevant to the `cli` SAPI specifically (such as a longer execution time).
-However, on CentOS there is no configuration file limited to the `cli` SAPI, and the options set by this role therefore apply to *all* SAPIs.
-This is considered a limitation, see the *limitations* section for more information.

 Settings for other SAPIs, such as web-servers, **SHOULD** be set in other roles, or project/purpose specific playbooks.
 The tasks used in this role can be used as a template for setting additional options.
 Providing the Ansible INI module